Home-bound Singapore Airlines flight from Newark cancelled after aerobridge collision

 READ: Operating the world's longest flight: Singapore Airlines crew give a behind-the-scenes account

-In a notice to affected passengers, the airline said that they would be provided with a buffet breakfast at the Marriott Newark hotel while awaiting details of the rescheduled flight.
+In a notice to affected passengers, the airline said that they would be accommodated at Marriott Newark hotel with buffet breakfast while awaiting details of the rescheduled flight.

 "We sincerely apologise for the inconvenience caused.
 Thank you for your kind understanding," Singapore Airlines said.